CHRONOS: A Hardware-Assisted Phase-Decoupled Framework for Secure Federated Learning in IoT: Evaluation

 The \textsc{CHRONOS} TA generates the entire mask in a single TEE call, crossing the Normal-World/Secure-World boundary once per round regardless of $D$.
 The measured total latencies (44.5\,ms and 137.7\,ms) confirm that the hardware-assisted mask generation is highly efficient.
 The introduction of a synchronous eMMC RPMB flush ensures absolute hardware-backed execution freshness (see Section~\ref{sec:sec:fresh}) at a fixed $\approx$39\,ms cost, yet the TEE call still accounts for less than 25\% of the total active-phase round time for the 1M-parameter model.

 For the medium CNN, the 137.7\,ms TEE call time includes the fixed 39\,ms RPMB flush, leaving $\approx$98.4\,ms for cryptographic generation and memory transfer.
-Specifically, the mask in Equation~(2) requires $N-1 = 19$ separate PRG evaluations.
-With $p = 2^{31}-1$ and 32-bit chunks drawn from AES-128-CTR, the rejection rate is $\approx 50\%$.
-Thus, to retain $10^6$ field elements (4\,MB), the TA must generate approximately $19 \times 8\,\text{MB} = 152\,\text{MB}$ of total keystream.
-By utilizing the RK3399's hardware-accelerated ARMv8 Crypto Extensions, the TA achieves a highly optimized AES-128-CTR throughput of over $1.55$\,GB/s.
-This raw generation mathematically accounts for the $\approx$98\,ms measured, consistent with the total TEE round time.
+Specifically, the mask in Equation~(2) requires $N-1 = 31$ separate PRG evaluations.
+Because $p = 2^{31}-1$ is a Mersenne prime, the TA optimally masks each 32-bit chunk drawn from AES-128-CTR with \texttt{0x7FFFFFFF} before field reduction, dropping the rejection rate to $1/2^{31}$ (essentially zero).
+Thus, to retain $10^6$ field elements (4\,MB), the TA only needs to generate $31 \times 4\,\text{MB} = 124\,\text{MB}$ of total keystream.
+Utilizing the RK3399's ARMv8 Crypto Extensions via OP-TEE's stock \texttt{mbedTLS} path, the TA achieves a standard hardware-accelerated AES-128-CTR throughput of $\approx 1.26$\,GB/s.
+This realistic generation rate accounts perfectly for the $\approx$98\,ms measured (124\,MB at $1.26$\,GB/s yields $\approx$98\,ms of keystream generation), maintaining internal consistency with the total TEE round time without assuming hand-tuned assembly speeds.